What are Porcelain Crowns?

 - To provide a prosthetic tooth as part of a dental implant restoration

-- Teeth which have been damaged by metal fillings and can no longer hold a filling
+- Covers teeth which have been damaged by metal fillings and can no longer hold a filling.

 Porcelain Crowns after a Root canal